When Mozilla Firefox is marked as unsanctioned in our environment, my next move is to clean up existing installs across all managed devices.

-Intune Proactive Remediation with two scripts:
+I use Intune Proactive Remediation with a two-script system:

-- Program Files - Standard install locations
+- Program Files - Standard install locations.

-- User Profiles - Per-user installations in AppData
+- User Profiles - AppData folders.

 $findings = @()